novaprova/novaprova/doc/manual/porting.rst

 .. _porting:

-Porting Novaprova
+Porting NovaProva
 =================

-This chapter is intended as a resource for developers wanting to undertake a port of Novaprova to another platform.
+This chapter is intended as a resource for developers wanting to undertake a port of NovaProva to another platform.

 Level of Difficulty
 -------------------

-The Novaprova library contains significant levels of platform dependency, so porting it is a non-trivial task.
+The NovaProva library contains significant levels of platform dependency, so porting it is a non-trivial task.
 To undertake a port you will need to have a working knowledge of details of the following components of the target platform.